From Ideas to Implementation

 • Empirical: Can its influence be observed and measured?

-• Integrative: Does it intersect with more than one of Silverado’s three focus areas?
+• Integrative: Does it intersect with more than one of Silverado’s four focus areas?

 • Scalable: Can its scope be broadened to address related policy challenges?